core77/c5f5boilerplate/README.md

 2. `git clone https://github.com/vl-ad/c5f5boilerplate.git c5f5boilerplate`
 3. Install the package in concrete 5 Dashboard/Extend concrete5 :-)

 Now you can apply the above mentioned core blocks to your pages and select the foundation custom templates.
+In the concrete5 user interface all the foundation custom templates are shown with an prepended 'F', for example 'F Top Bar'.
 That's it.

 # You can help with